AutomCoding/wp-predikan/readme.txt

 [Earlier versions](https://plugins.svn.wordpress.org/predikan/trunk/changelog.txt)

 == Upgrade Notice ==
-= 1.5.1 =
+= 1.5.2 =
-Bugfix for the mobile friendly table.
+All data will now be removed when the plugn is uninstalled.